ansible-collections/community.general/commit-rights.md

 Our workflow on GitHub
 ----------------------

 As a committer, you may already know this, but our workflow forms a lot of our team policies.
-Please ensure you're aware of the following workflow steps:
+Please ensure you are aware of the following workflow steps:

 * Fork the repository upon which you want to do some work to your own personal repository
 * Work on the specific branch upon which you need to commit